nayab9/imagemaster/README.md

 ##the imagemaster

-A basic demonstration of various image processing techniques implemented in Java for cross platform demonstration.
+A basic demonstration of various image processing techniques implemented in Java to support cross-platform testing.

 ###Compile instructions: